 Notice that this bound is crude in as much as we can get better order lower terms.
 Since $d(u, v)\leq \min\{d(u), d(v)\}$, then

 So if $(x_1, x_2, x_3, \dots, x_n)$ is the degree sequence of $G$, arranged in decreasing order, we have that

-To prove Theorem \ref{4}, we need the following lemma. \begin{lemma} Let $G$ be a planar graph on $n$ vertices and $S\subseteq V(G)$ such that $|S|=k$.
+To prove Theorem \ref{4}, we need the following lemma. \begin{lemma} Let $n\geq k\geq 3$ and let $G$ be a planar graph on $n$ vertices such that $S\subseteq V(G)$ with $|S|=k$.
 Then

 \end{lemma} \begin{proof} Let $G'$ be the graph induced by $S$.
-Since $G'$ is planar, Now we count the number of edges between the vertex sets $S$ and $S'$, say $e=e(S,S')$; that is, the number of edges in the planar bipartite graph with color classes $S$ and $S'$.
+Since $G'$ is planar and is not $K_2$, Now we count the number of edges between the vertex sets $S$ and $V(G)\setminus S$, say $e=e(S,V(G)\setminus S)$; that is, the number of edges in the planar bipartite graph with color classes $S$ and $V(G)\setminus S$.
 Since the graph is bipartite, it is also triangle-free.
-Thus, each face uses at least $4$ edges and each edge is counted twice.
-Hence $4f\leq 2e$, where $f$ is the number of faces in the planar graph.
-Using the inequality and Euler's formula, $n+f=e+2$, we obtain $e=e(S,S')\leq 2n-4$.
-Therefore, \end{proof} Given $n\geq 2$, we define the set
+Thus, each non-exterior face uses at least $4$ edges.
+In the case of the exterior face, bridges count twice when counting the number of edges that border the face.
+So the exterior face has length at least $4$ unless the graph has only one edge.